 - Perform random acts of kindness.

-Want even more ideas for a fun summer?
+Want even more ideas for your family summer bucket list?

 - 7 Summer Children’s Activities for Sowing Survivalist Seeds